pulumi/docs/reference/pkg/nodejs/@pulumi/kubernetes/extensions/v1beta1/index.md

 ```

-Ranges are the allowed ranges of uids that may be used.
+ranges are the allowed ranges of uids that may be used.
+If you would like to force a single
+uid then supply a single range with the same start and end.
+Required for MustRunAs.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L13519">property rule</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L15113">property rule</a>
 </h3>

 ```typescript